Denis Mukwege: Early life and education

-Born in Belgian Congo—today the Democratic Republic of the Congo—Mukwege is the third of nine children born to a Pentecostal minister and his wife.
+Born in Belgian Congo, today the Democratic Republic of the Congo, Mukwege is the third of nine children born to a Pentecostal minister and his wife.
 He almost died at birth due to an infection but was saved by the Swedish Pentecostal missionary and midwife Majken Bergman.
 Mukwege decided to study medicine after seeing the complications that women in the Congo experienced during childbirth who had no access to specialist healthcare, and he wanted to heal the sick people for whom his father prayed.

-After graduating with a medical degree from the University of Burundi in 1983, Mukwege worked as a paediatrician in the rural Lemera Hospital near Bukavu.
+After graduating with a medical degree from the University of Burundi in 1983, Mukwege worked as a paediatrician in the Lemera Hospital near Bukavu.
 However, after seeing female patients who often suffered from pain, genital lesions, and obstetric fistulas after giving birth due to an absence of proper care, he decided to study gynaecology and obstetrics at the University of Angers, France, obtaining his masters and completing his medical residency in 1989.
 His education was mainly financed by the Swedish Pentecostal mission.

 On 24 September 2015, Mukwege earned a PhD from Université libre de Bruxelles for his thesis on traumatic fistulas in the Eastern Region of the Democratic Republic of the Congo.